Post-Training Neural Network Pruning using Graph Curvature: Experiments

 \section{Experiments}

 This section provides an experimental evaluation of the proposed ranking algorithm for NN connections.
 We aim to show that our approach can effectively identify both the least and the most important connections in a given NN.
 We evaluate the proposed approach on three image classification tasks, namely MNIST~\citep{lecun98}, CIFAR-10, and CIFAR-100~\citep{krizhevsky2009learning} datasets.
-All experiments were run on a 95-core machine with an NVIDIA A40 unit.
+All experiments were run on a 96-core machine with an NVIDIA A40 unit.
+The following section only shows selected model results; the remaining results are discussed in Appendix~\ref{sec:appendix}.